sashatanase/GitTutorial/ManyWords.md

 This is really cool!

-What shoul I do??? < Correct this spelling error for me pls.
+What should I do??? < Correct this spelling error for me pls.

 OMGOMGOMG